oliverwilms/iris-fhirserver/README.md

 ```

 ## Patient data
-The template goes with 5 preloaded patents in [/data/fhir](https://github.com/intersystems-community/iris-fhir-server-template/tree/master/data/fhir) folder which are being loaded during [docker build](https://github.com/intersystems-community/iris-fhir-server-template/blob/8bd2932b34468f14530a53d3ab5125f9077696bb/iris.script#L26)
+The template provides several patients in [/data/fhir](https://github.com/intersystems-community/iris-fhir-server-template/tree/master/data/fhir) folder which are automatically loaded.
 You can generate more patients doing the following.
-Open shel terminal in repository folder and call:
+Open terminal shell in repository folder and call:
 ```
 #./synthea-loader.sh 10
 ```